MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/hr-manage-human-resources.md

 ---
-title: Using Human Resources Functionality| Microsoft Docs
+title: Manage Human Resources
 description: You can register new personnel, edit information about existing staff, and record and analyse absence.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: personnel, people, employee, staff, HR ms.date: 04/01/2020
+ms.search.keywords: personnel, people, employee, staff, HR ms.search.form: 5200, 5201, 5212, 5211
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 86f8a20a2d42b7b84f062ddce702930d89bcbd75
+ms.openlocfilehash: 97758b684b3a68508b9b6966d155f956d58c1f4a
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3777625"
+ms.locfileid: "8135915"
 ---
 # <a name="manage-human-resources"></a>Manage Human Resources

-In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can keep detailed records of your employees.
+In [!INCLUDE[prod_short](includes/prod_short.md)], you can keep detailed records of your employees.
 You can register and maintain employee information, such as employment contracts, confidential information, qualifications, and employee contacts.

 You can also register employee absences, which allows you to analyse registered absences as necessary.